Jessica McCaskill

-Jessica McCaskill (born September 8, 1984) is an American professional boxer.
-She is a world champion in two weight classes, having held the undisputed, IBO, and Ring female welterweight titles since 2020; the WBC female super lightweight title from 2018 to 2020; and the WBA female super lightweight title from 2019 to 2020.
-She also challenged for the WBA lightweight title in 2017.
-As of September 2020, she is ranked as the world's best active female welterweight by The Ring and BoxRec, and the third best active female, pound for pound, by BoxRec, and fourth by The Ring and ESPN.
+Jessica McCaskill (born September 8, 1984) is an American former professional boxer.
+She is a former world champion in two weight classes, having held the undisputed, IBO and Ring female welterweight titles; the WBC female super-lightweight title and the WBA female super-lightweight title.
+She also challenged for the WBA lightweight title.

 Early life

-Native to Belleville, Illinois (part of Greater St. Louis), McCaskill and was raised by her great aunt and her four sons.
+Native to Belleville, Illinois (part of Greater St. Louis), McCaskill and was raised by her great-aunt and her four sons.
 As a child her family fell on hard times and lived in the back of a local church.
 In 2008 McCaskill started her amateur boxing career.
 In 2012 McCaskill moved to Chicago and started working as an investment banker.

 Amateur career

 McCaskill started boxing in 2008, just for fitness, and had her first amateur bout in April 2009.
 After climbing the ranks, she won the 2010 Golden Gloves award.
 With a 17–1 amateur record, McCaskill won the Golden Glove Championship belts in 2014 and 2015.